hellerve/ptolemy/README.md

 but as soon they showed that the gyroscope can be upgraded to work at 8kHz I was pretty scared.

+* [The Brigade Renderer: A Path Tracer for Real-Time Games](https://www.hindawi.com/journals/ijcgt/2013/578269/) by **Jacco Bikker & Jeroen van Schijndel** (2012)

+Interesting concept, I would like to see it in action.
+The visual format of the paper irritated me somewhat, especially the poor quality of the illustrations.

 ### Books

 * [You Can't Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)